9-Ingredient Vegan Lentil Loaf that even meat-eaters love! (Gluten free + Nut Free!)

 Traditionally, lentil loaves use lentils, along with other vegan ingredients, to mimic the texture of a meatloaf.
 Many lentil loaves contain walnuts and flour, making them not suitable for those with nut allergies and who are gluten free.

-This hummus lentil loaf is packed with not only lentils and hummus, but fresh (and sugar-free) marinara sauce, onions, carrots, and a whole bunch of herbs that give it both the flavor and texture of a traditional meatloaf… yet it’s completely vegan, vegetarian, dairy free, and gluten free.
+This lentil loaf is packed with not only lentils, but loads of veggies and a whole bunch of herbs that give it both the flavor and texture of a traditional meatloaf… yet it’s completely vegan, vegetarian, dairy free, and gluten free.

 To make this loaf, you’ll need:

 - Cooked lentils: About 1 1/2 cups dry lentils will make 3 cups cooked.
-You can use brown lentils for a more authentic look, but I’ve also used green lentils with great sucesss!
+You can use brown lentils for a more authentic look, but I’ve also used green lentils with great sucess!

 - Oat flour: You can make your own here, or purchase at a store.
 If you can’t tolerate oats, you can use a gluten free all purpose flour, like King Arthur Measure for Measure.